adap/flower/doc/source/example-walkthrough-pytorch-mnist.rst

 ----------------------

 Now that we have all our dependencies installed, let's run a simple distributed training with two clients and one server.
 Our training procedure and network architecture are based on PyTorch's `Basic MNIST Example <https://github.com/pytorch/examples/tree/master/mnist>`_.
 This will allow you see how easy it is to wrap your code with Flower and begin training in a federated way.
-We provide you with two helper scripts namely *run-server.sh* and *run-clients.sh*.
+We provide you with two helper scripts, namely *run-server.sh*, and *run-clients.sh*.
 Don't be afraid to look inside, they are simple enough =).

 Go ahead and launch on a terminal the *run-server.sh* script first as follows: